chitra-ramalingam/AstroSeq/Readme.md

 Did nothing, as early stopping kicked in, and the it took Epoch as 20.
 Can set the patience to high 999 but ineffective i think.

+# AUC
+AUC is threshold-free and not a probability.
+True positives tend to score higher.

+# Starwise 1DCnn
+Takes a long time to calculate the 1D Cnn for each star.
+This uses the already trained set in best_ref.keras.
+But it takes a long time to download from lightkurve.
+Trying to cache it.
+Memory could upto 20GB.